Plastic Molding Part Design

 Where added part strength and rigidity are necessary, then thinner rib sections make for better designs.
 Multiple smaller ribs, or a single large yet thin rib, are more effective than one large, thick rib.
 This can be demonstrated by calculating the stiffening effects of each option.
 In the case of thinner rib sections, molding and part problems are cut, and the part gains additional impact resistance because molded-in stresses in these areas are lowered.

-Designers should therefore use moment of inertia calculations to come up with a rib design that reduces the risk of part problems whilst simultaneously strengthening the part.
+Designers should, therefore, use the moment of inertia calculations to come up with a rib design that reduces the risk of part problems whilst simultaneously strengthening the part.
 An effective design will use the plastic material in the optimum proportions to maximize the results.
 Proper rib design also sidesteps molding problems, and therefore gives a faster molding cycle with less quality control issues.

 It is also important to note that color variation will occur in thick and thin sections.
 With a thicker section, the color will appear more vibrant and intense.
 This is especially noticeable when using translucent colors, and with certain types of resins depending on the section thickness.